davydany/caduceus/README.md

 ```
 """
-WSGI config for citrus project.
+WSGI config for YOUR_PROJECT_NAME project.

 It exposes the WSGI callable as a module-level variable named ``application``.